 Directions

-1. Cook the rice: Rinse the rice under cold water until the water runs clear.
-Cook according to package instructions.
+1. Cook the rice: Rinse rice under cold water until clear .
+Cook as the package says .

-2. Prep the shrimp: While the rice is cooking, season the shrimp with salt and pepper.
+2. Prep shrimp: Season shrimp with salt and pepper .

-4. Cook the shrimp: Add the shrimp to the skillet.
-Cook until pink and opaque (about 3-5 minutes).
-Add soy sauce and sriracha, cooking for an additional 1 minute.
+4. Cook shrimp: Add shrimp to pan .
+Cook 3-5 min until pink .
+Stir in soy sauce and sriracha for 1 more minute .

 Advice

-- Experiment with different proteins for unique flavors.
+- Try different proteins for new flavors .

 5. Health Benefits of Rice Bowls